 - Can we share clients?

-Tip: When managing a group practice, you should always be cautious of payroll, claims, subscription permissions, practice name and information, and Stripe.
+Note: When managing a group practice, you should always be cautious of payroll, claims, subscription permissions, practice name and information, and Stripe settings.

 How do I decide who should be the Account Owner in my practice?